matheuslenke/100-days-of-swift/README.md

 **Day 42** Today i started learning about Collection View, and it's differences and similarities with TableView.
 It's really good to have so many tools already built-in in UIKit

 **Day 43** Today i started learning about UIImagePicker and it's so easy to get images from users phone, and it even has a built-in crop image feature!
 Also learned more about Collection View and cells

+**Day 44** Today i reviewed what i studied about CollectionView and UIImagePicker, and made some challenges.
+It was nice to revisit Project 1 and see that i could modify it with more confidence than in my first time